Tick Treatment Program

 Effective, safe, and environmentally sound products designed specifically for the control of Lyme disease carrying Deer Ticks.

 Developed at a leading Lyme disease research laboratory at the Harvard School of Public Health.
 Based on the scientific study of ecology of the deer tick and the field mouse, the respective vector and the reservoir of the disease.

 Enlist the aid of the common field mice by providing them with pesticide-treated nesting material, cotton balls, in biodegradable cardboard tubes which are placed out in brush and flower beds (not on lawns because mice do not make their burrows on lawns).

-Tick Tubes® use the pesticide, permethrin, which does not hurt mice, other mammals or birds, and is so mild that it has been approved by the Food and Drug Administration for use in a head louse shampoo for children.
+Tick Control Tubes use the pesticide, permethrin, which does not hurt mice, other mammals or birds, and is so mild that it has been approved by the Food and Drug Administration for use in a head louse shampoo for children.

 An environmentally responsible treatment that effectively gets to the root of the problem without harming other life forms and vegetation.
 The cardboard tubes are biodegradable and do not need to be inspected, picked up, or discarded.
 They will eventually breakdown harmlessly and disappear, but not before they have killed hundreds of Lyme disease carrying ticks.

 Applied twice a year, in spring and in mid-summer (as late as mid-September) to coincide with the two appearances each year of the ticks.

 Eliminate Tick Habitat For Long-Term Control